josh0xA/Pantheon/README.md

 2. ``cd Pantheon``
 3. ``pip install -r requirements.txt``
 4. ``python pantheon.py``
-- Note: I will later add a GUI installer to make it fully indepenent of a CLI.
+- Note: I will later add a GUI installer to make it fully indepenent of a CLI

 ## Usage
 <p align="center">